 - 7.6.1 The following are strictly prohibited.
 Offenders will be disqualified from the VRCAP 2020. - You are not allowed to use any third-party software or self-written code to capture the screenshot image to assist the virtual robot during the game. - Any other behaviours that affects the normal operation of the RCAP CoSpace Rescue Simulator, and direct or indirect control of the behaviours of the RCAP CoSpace Rescue Simulator, such as the scaling of the simulation window, is not allowed. - 7.6.2 It is compulsory for teams to specify the team name in virtual games.
-Teams will be given a verbal warning if they failed to do so for the first time.
-The team will be disqualified for the current game if the team fails to add the team name for the second time in a virtual game. - 7.6.3 If a virtual robot is hit/attacked by another virtual robot, the attacking robot will be separated from the attacked robot and repositioned at the same location with different orientation (if there is collision), and be frozen for 10 seconds.
-There will be no point deduction.

-7.6.4 If two virtual robots bump into each other, both robots will be separated from each other and repositioned at the same location with different orientation (if there is collision).
+Teams are not allowed to enter finals if they fail to do so. - 7.6.3 If a virtual robot is hit/attacked by another virtual robot, the attacking robot will be separated from the attacked robot and repositioned at the same location with different orientation (if there is collision), and be frozen for 10 seconds.
+There will be no point deduction. - 7.6.4 If two virtual robots bump into each other, both robots will be separated from each other and repositioned at the same location with different orientation (if there is collision).
 Both robots will be frozen for 10 seconds.
 There will be no point deduction.